tomitribe/docker-tomee/README.md

 # Issues & Contributors

-Any issue can be notified to Tomitribe team by using next link  https://github.com/tomitribe/docker-tomee/issues
+Any issue can be notified to Tomitribe team by using next link **TBD**

 Contributions are more than welcome and can be done by forking https://github.com/tomitribe/docker-tomee repository and sending a PR.